ucdavis/hpccf-docs/docs/index.md

 Please read the [Supported Services](https://hpc.ucdavis.edu/supported-services) page.

 The high-performance computing model at UC Davis starts with a principal investigator (PI) purchasing resources (compute, GPU, storage) and making them available to their lab.
-HPCCF will assist in onboarding and providing support.
+HPC@UCD will assist in onboarding and providing support.

 As a new principal investigator who is interested in purchasing resources, please read the **Our Clusters** section below to determine which clusters are appropriate for onboarding.
-HPCCF can assist with hardware and storage investments for condo clusters and sell fair-share priority, primary and archive storage for fair-share clusters.
+HPC@UCD can assist with hardware and storage investments for condo clusters and sell fair-share priority, primary and archive storage for fair-share clusters.
 Please email hpc-help@ucdavis.edu with your affiliation to start the onboarding process.
 Resources external to UC Davis can also purchase resources by inquiring at the hpc-help email address.

 For getting started with HPC access under an existing PI, please see [requesting an account](/general/account-requests/).